Chesapeake Bay Maritime Museum

 Events > Oysterfest

-TCWA volunteers will also be serving freshly caught and shucked Chesapeake Bay oysters.
-Aquaculture raw oysters, steamed oysters, oyster fritters, and fried oyster sandwiches will also be available.
-For those who prefer to celebrate oysters rather than eat them, pit beef, hot dogs and hamburgers, Southern Maryland stuffed ham, along with
+TCWA volunteers will serve freshly caught and shucked Chesapeake Bay oysters steamed or raw on the half shell.
+Aquaculture raw oysters, oyster fritters and fried oyster sandwiches will also be available.
+For those who prefer to celebrate oysters rather than eat them, pit beef, hot dogs and hamburgers, along with cold beer, warm apple cider and more will be offered.
+Back by popular demand is Fordham Brewing Company’s Rosie Parks Oyster Stout, made in honor of the 1955 skipjack Rosie Parks, which was relaunched after a three-year restoration at last year’s OysterFest.

-Conservation groups including Tilghman Islanders Grow Oysters, Chesapeake Bay Foundation, Oyster Recovery Partnership, and The Nature Conservancy will be on-hand to discuss efforts to clean and preserve the Bay.
-In addition, Phillips Wharf Environmental Center’s Fishmobile will offer visitors the opportunity to see live sturgeon, diamondback terrapins, horseshoe crabs, and other Bay creatures.
+Tilghman Islanders Grow Oysters, Chesapeake Bay Foundation, Oyster Recovery Partnership and The Nature Conservancy will be on-hand to discuss efforts to clean and preserve the Chesapeake Bay.
+Phillips Wharf Environmental Center’s Fishmobile will offer the opportunity to see live sturgeon, diamondback terrapins, horseshoe crabs and other native creatures.

-The festival takes place from 10am to 5pm on Saturday, November 2.
-Admission to OysterFest is free for CBMM members and children five years and under, otherwise it’s $15 for adults, $12 for seniors, and $6 for children between the ages of six and 17.
+Admission to OysterFest is free for CBMM members and children ages five and under; otherwise it’s $15 for adults, $12 for seniors, and $6 for children between the ages of six and 17.
 Food and boat rides are an additional cost.
-Visit www.cbmm.org/oysterfest or call 410-745-2916 for more information.
+For safety reasons, festival-goer’s dogs need to be kept home during museum festivals, as leashed dogs are now only permitted on campus during regular operating hours.
+For more information about OysterFest, visit www.cbmm.org/oysterfest or call 410-745-2916.

 Click on the icons below to learn more about this year's sponsors.